 Carol Peter, principle trainer and owner of Cold Nose Companions, LLC has always loved dogs, but discovered her passion for training dogs as a shelter volunteer.
 There, she saw countless dogs surrendered by their humans due to behavioral issues that could have been addressed through proactive training and positive reinforcement techniques.
 Carol became one of the inaugural trainers in a local shelter volunteer trainer program 15 years ago, which helped thousands of dogs find -- and stay in -- loving new forever homes by modifying problem behaviors.

-Her commitment to compassionate, positive training methods led her to achieve accreditation as Certified Professional Dog Trainer-Knowledge Assessed.
+Her commitment to compassionate, positive training methods led her to achieve accreditation as Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA).
 She has honed her skills through continuing education and practical hands-on work with dogs that have complex behavioral issues such as separation anxiety, fear, reactivity, aggression and destructive behaviors.
 In 2016, Carol achieved her Certified Separation Anxiety Trainer (CSAT) credentials from Malena DeMartini.

 Carol adheres to the highest standards of the dog training profession and maintains professional membership in the Association of Professional Dog Trainers and The Pet Professional Guild.
 She is also an evaluator for the AKC Canine Good Citizen program, as well as the Canine Life and Social Skills (C.L.A.S.S.) program, and is a Mentor Trainer for the CATCH Canine Trainers Academy.

 Carol shares her life and her home with her dog Maddie, three cats, and her husband of 40 years.
 She satisfies her passion for animal welfare by supporting PetFix Northeast Ohio, the Geauga County Dog Shelter and several rescue groups.